kopfimherz/web-image-resizer/README.md

 | xl   | 1280px |
 | 2xl  | 1536px |

+## Formates
+All images will be saved as JPEG ans WEBP file.
 ## Workflow
 1. put the origin images into /input
 2. run the Python code